cseanburns/journal-issues/manuscript.md

 By mimicking a print-based workflow in our digital settings, extra steps have been added to ill effect.
-In our paper [@H8ZB2U8T#burns21], we showed that a paper on cancer made available "online first" in 2015 was not assigned to a journal issue until 2019.
+In our paper on the reproducibility of search queries across different MEDLINE platforms [@H8ZB2U8T#burns21], we showed that a paper on cancer made available "online first" in 2015 was not assigned to a journal issue until 2019.
-The online first version of the paper was available in PubMed soon after it was available on the journal's website as an online first article, but the four year delay to assign the paper to an issue meant that the paper was not available in PubMed MEDLINE until that issue assignment.
+The online first version of the paper was available in *PubMed* soon after it was available on the journal's website as an online first article, but the four year delay to assign the paper to an issue meant that the paper was not available in *PubMed*'s MEDLINE subset for that four years.
 The paper was therefore invisible to cancer researchers who use MEDLINE and its controlled vocabulary to finely control their bibliographic searches.
+Furthermore, since MEDLINE is available on multiple platforms other than *PubMed*'s, such as *Ovid*, *Web of Science*,
+*EBSCOhost*, and *ProQuest*,
-Furthermore, since MEDLINE is available on multiple platforms other than PubMed's, such as Ovid, Web of Science, EBSCOhost, and ProQuest, we found that for MEDLINE searches limited by dates at least four years prior to the searches, bibliographic databases constantly varied the number of search results over the course of a year of searching because of likely changes to the bibliographic records.
+we found that for MEDLINE searches limited by dates at least four years prior to the searches, bibliographic databases constantly varied the number of search results over the course of a year of searching because of likely changes to the bibliographic records.
 In the print-era,
-these records were largely fixed.
+bibliographic records were largely fixed.
 Because many journals,
 especially those that continue to print hard copy, try to have it both ways (print and digital workflows),